 About Malabar Chicken Curry

 Malabar is a region in Kerala and is dominated by the Muslim population.
-This region has a slightly unique way of cooking from the rest of the state and the slight difference in the cooking method is evident in their cuisine.
+This region has a unique way of cooking from the rest of the state, and the slight difference in the cooking method is evident in their cuisine.

-Malabar Chicken Curry is a Kerala-style (specifically Malabar region) chicken curry that is cooked in coconut oil and has a very distinct taste from the use of curry leaves, spices, coconut paste, and coconut oil.
+Malabar Chicken Curry is a Kerala-style (specifically Malabar region) chicken curry cooked in coconut oil and has a distinct taste from the use of curry leaves, spices, coconut paste, and coconut oil.

-The sauce is luscious and creamy and the coconut flavor shines through.
-It is quite easy to bring together as well.
+The sauce is luscious and creamy, and the coconut flavor shines through.
+It is pretty easy to bring together as well.

-Some people make it without coconut too and that also tastes fabulous.
+Some people make this curry without coconut, and that version also tastes fabulous.

 Ingredients